Strengthening Knowledge on Integration and Non-discrimination - SKIN

 Objectives

-The project entitled ‘Strengthening Knowledge on Integration and Non-discrimination’ (SKIN) is a 24-month project focusing on the grounds of race and ethnic origin.
-The main aim of this project is to identify the needs of and discrimination faced by vulnerable groups namely migrants and Muslims.
+The project ‘Strengthening Knowledge on Integration and Non-discrimination’ (SKIN) is a 24-month project focusing on race and ethnic origin.
+The main aim of this project is to identify the needs of and discrimination faced by vulnerable groups, namely people of African descent* and Muslims.

 Launch conference